 A: All of the faculty members have public pages on the Stanford online directory, including contact information, and many have links to their labs.
 The web is a great place to start.
 The MSE website also has links to our faculty.

-Q: I want to apply now, but I will not be able to start until next Autumn.
+Q: I want to apply now, but I will not be able to start until next Autumn (September 2023).
 Should I still apply?

 A: If you know you are unable to start next Autumn quarter, please do not apply.
 We generally do not offer deferrals to PhD students unless there is an urgent, valid medical/family reason.